Pink Heels and Rusty

 "You said your shoes would match my hair."
 His voice was matter-of-fact, just a shade cool, revealing no hint of what he was really thinking.
 "I just want you to know that my hair is not hot pink."

-My ears burned.
+Okay, maybe not the obvious.
+But my ears burned.
 I held up my heels, pleading with my eyes.

 "And my hair is not fuzzy.
 Curly, sure.
 Not fuzzy."